hartzogw/AskRowdy-Jekyll/_posts/cost/2022-5-3-extra-fees-estimate.md

     - prospective
     - new
 ---
-Usually for grad-level courses, most of the faculty provides slides and other reference links and handouts on the course page.So, cost of each course is minimal to nil.
+Usually for grad-level courses, most of the faculty provides slides and other reference links and handouts on the course page.
+So, additional cost for each course is minimal.

-**You can borrow books from library and return them back after your semester.
-Cost for each book would be around $40.**
+**Sometimes you can borrow books from book rentals and return them back after your semester.
+Cost for each book will be around $40.**

 You may choose to purchase second hand textbooks on Amazon, Ebay, etc., if necessary.